Comprehensive BeliefsAn ideology is a belief system that is comprehensive enough to be used to structure and run a society.

 ActionableAn ideology is actionable such that its ideas are concrete and realistic enough to implement.
 For example, "all citizens have a right to land on Mars" wouldn't be an ideology because it is too difficult to put into practice at the moment.

 CoherentIdeologies are meant to be communicated broadly to large populations who are asked to follow the ideology.
 This requires the ideology to be coherent and comprehensible.
 For example, postmodernism arguably isn't an ideology because its widely accused of being incoherent, inconsistent and incomprehensible.

-CommunityIdeologies can be used to create communities such that people feel a sense of belonging and connectedness with a group.Ideologies propose a system for groups to live together in a productive state of peace and civility with a system for avoiding and resolving disputes.
+CommunityIdeologies can be used to create communities such that people feel a sense of belonging and connectedness with a group.civility with a system for avoiding and resolving disputes.

 Motivational ForceIdeologies motivate followers into action.

 Institutions & SystemsSuccessful ideologies become institutions and systems that influence life in a society.